TerriaJS/terriajs/doc/contributing/development-environment.md

 - `lint` - Runs ESLint on the files in the `lib` folder and reports any problems.
 The ESLint rules are defined in the `.eslintrc.js` file in the root directory of TerriaJS.
 - `docs` - Generates the user guide and reference documentation.
 The user guide is served at `http://localhost:3002/doc/guide/` and the reference documentation is at `http://localhost:3002/doc/reference/`.
 - `test` - Detects browsers available on the local system and launches the test suite in each.
 The results are reported on the command line.
+- `test-firefox` - Runs the tests in a headless Firefox browser.
 - `test-saucelabs` - Runs the tests on a bunch of browsers on [Sauce Labs](https://saucelabs.com/).
 You will need to [Set up Sauce Labs](setting-up-saucelabs.md).
 - `test-browserstack` - Runs the tests on a bunch of browsers on [BrowserStack](https://www.browserstack.com/).
 You will need to set up a BrowserStack account.